diegolima/diegolima-simple_jail_user/README.md

 rikih-simple-jail-user
 =====================

-Puppet Module to create simple jail user using restricted shell using bash (rbash) on Linux
+Puppet Module to create simple jail user using restricted shell using bash (rbash) on Linux.
+How it's works, we create the user and set the shell pointing to rbash and then create symlink of commands into $HOME/bin/ and then limit the environment variable PATH only to $HOME/bin.

 ###What is restricted shell ?
 The Restricted Shell (http://www.gnu.org/software/bash/manual/html_node/The-Restricted-Shell.html)